Who planted the first burger flag in Vietnam? What’s the country’s faverout fast food? And who will come out as the real burger kings?

 First was Jollibee, a Filipino chicken and burger chain.
 Then came South Korea’s Lotteria with their saucy Bulgogi and Teriyaki burgers.

 Burger King followed in 2012, and, after ‘years of research’ by the fast-food giant, the golden arches of McDonald’s were erected in Ho Chi Minh City in 2014.

 It’s no secret that Big D’s have had their fair share of problems in Vietnam.
-Their big plans to open up 60 restaurants in the country by 2020 fell short, and only ever managed 23, and a pretty meager four in Hanoi.
+Their big plans to open up 60 restaurants in the country by 2020 fell short, only ever managing a meager 23, with just four of those in Hanoi.